willgarcia/rotc/01-docker/01-01-docker/README.md

 Success!

 If you had a failed build along the way, you may also see an orphaned layer called `<none>` when running `docker images` (without grep).
-Delete it by running `docker rmi <container-hash>`.
+There's no harm in it being there, but you can delete it by running `docker rmi <container-hash>`.

-**Note**
+#### Note

 - The build process is actually run by the Docker daemon and not the Docker CLI
 - When we run `docker build`, the entire directory content where the `Dockerfile` is located (known as the "context") is sent to the daemon.
 - If unnecessary files are present in the directory, use a `.dockerignore` file to ignore them.
-When large files are in the Docker context, builds can be slow.
+When large files are in the Docker context, builds can be slow, and any changed files in the context can invalidate Docker's build cache.
-- If we create a new directory and only place the _Dockerfile_ and required files there, the build is quick and use less system resources.
+- If we create a new directory and only place the _Dockerfile_ and required files there, the build is quick and uses less system resources.

 Docker images contain useful metadata which can be seen via the following command: